ultimate271/notes/gibson/neuromancer01.md

 Deane’s fingers came up to brush the perfect knot in his pale silk tie.

+## Case hunts for a weapon
-## Case feels a tail, and after losing him sets off running
+### Case feels a tail, and after losing him sets off running
 HE WAS LESS than a block from Deane’s office when it hit, the sudden cellular awareness that someone was on his ass, and very close.